riplrt/riplrt.github.io/index.md

 <p>We are the <b><i>RIPLRT</i></b> -- Respiratory and Immunology Project and Laboratory Research Team -- within the
 <a href="http://ularkin.org/college-of-biomedical-sciences/" target="_blank">College of Biomedical Sciences at Larkin University</a>.</p>

-<p>In the <b><i>RIPLRT</i></b>, we employ our efforts to address the respiratory health of the population through immunological, exposure science, and computational approaches.
+<p>In the <b><i>RIPLRT</i></b>, we employ our efforts to address the respiratory health of the population through immunological, exposure science, omics, and computational approaches.
 When addressing this research mission, we greately value <i>inclusiveness, diversity, integrity, productivity, innovation, excellence, collaboration, and leadership</i>.</p>

 <p><b>We invite</b> you to learn more about</p>